Webtrends Tracking Code

 Under current English law, if the insured has made a warranty of past, present or future fact, it must be strictly complied with or the cover will automatically terminate, even if the warranty is about something relatively unimportant and even if there is no connection between the breach and the loss claimed under the policy.

-The proposed solution for both consumer and business insurance is a requirement for a “causal connection”.
+The solution proposed for both consumer and business insurance is a requirement for a “causal connection”.
 For the insurer to be able to avoid paying all or part of the claim, the breach must have caused or contributed to all or part of the loss.
 The insured would be entitled to be paid in full if he could show there was no such connection.

 For the most serious breaches, the insurer would have a separate right to terminate the policy for the future.